Transmitting qubits through relativistic fields: Abstract

 \section{Abstract}

-We show that wireless quantum broadcasting through relativistic quantum fields is impacted by geometry in nontrivial ways that can be traced to the no-cloning principle.
-To study these phenomena, we extend the framework of models usually employed in the field of relativistic quantum information to allow for the non-perturbative description of, e.g., quantum state transfer.
-We consider, in particular, the case of 1+1 spacetime dimensions, which already allows a number of interesting scenarios, pointing to, for example, new protocols for quantum secret sharing.
+Wireless communication derives its power from the simultaneous emission of signals in multiple directions.
+However, in the context of quantum communication, this phenomenon must be reconciled carefully with the no-cloning principle.
+In this context, we here study how wireless communication of quantum information can be realized via relativistic fields.
+To this end, we extend existing frameworks to allow for a non-perturbative description of, e.g., quantum state transfer.
+We consider, in particular, the case of 1+1 spacetime dimensions, which already allows a number of interesting scenarios, pointing to, for example, new methods for tasks similar to quantum secret sharing.